Development of a time calibration system for the KLM upgrade in the Belle II experiment: Prototype development and performance analysis

 \subsection{Performance evaluation}

 In the first step, we tested the laser driver circuit and the laser diode.
 The experimental setup consists of a single laser diode and two SiPM arrays, with the laser diode positioned directly facing the arrays.
 Neutral density filters were employed to regulate the laser's output power and prevent detector saturation.
-The test yielded a time difference of $0.34~\ps$ between the two arrays, with a resolution of $13.50 \pm 0.09~\ps$, consistent with their close proximity.
+The result is shown in Fig.~\ref{t12}.
+The time resolution of the difference is $13.52 \pm 0.09~\ps$.
+It reflects the performance of the LD and its driver circuit.
+Such resolution is only achievable with a laser diode capable of emitting sufficient short and intense pulses.
 This result confirms the system's effectiveness as a precise calibration source.

 To further evaluate the laser system's performance, we test it with scintillator detectors, as shown in Fig.~\ref{setup}.
 In this setup, neutral density filters are replaced with a $1\times 8$ optical splitter, mounted to the laser diode via a flange.
-The flange directs light into a 1-meter multi-mode fiber (working wavelength: $850~\nm$, core diameter: $62.5~\um$) with an \textbf{FC} connector, positioning it close to the laser diode for optimal coupling efficiency.
+The flange directs light into a 1-meter multi-mode fiber (working wavelength: $850~\nm$, core diameter: $62.5~\um$) with an \textbf{FC} connector, positioning close to the laser diode for optimal coupling efficiency.
 The splitter divides the light signal, transmitting it through the fiber to high-transparency scintillators from GaoNengKeDi Company, known for their exceptional timing performance in the R\&D for KLM upgrade~\cite{HTR}.
 The setup includes three scintillation bars, each wrapped in aluminum foil and black tape to maximize light collection efficiency.
-One fiber head is attached to one end of each scintillator bar for optimal light transmission, while a SiPM array is positioned at the opposite end.
+One fiber head is attached to one end of each scintillator bar for optimal light transmission using a 3D-printed compartment, while a SiPM array is positioned at the opposite end.
 The laser diode operates at a nominal voltage of $13~\V$, adjustable for higher power output as needed.
 The results are presented in Fig.~\ref{result1}.
 With $T_2$ as the reference offset, the calibration constants for channels 1 and 3 are $-37~\ps$ and $25~\ps$, with resolutions of $17~\ps$ and $19~\ps$, respectively.
 This yields a time resolution of about $13~\ps$ for a single calibration channel.